 Traditionally, all time and dates are spelled out.
 Time of day is spelled out using o’clock or half after xx o’clock and no part of the time is ever capitalized.
 Evening begins at five o’clock, otherwise it is considered afternoon from noon until four o’clock.

 Today, designs have changed such that numerals are often used for time and date for a more modern feel.
-If you go this route, it is nice to be consistent throughout the invitation suite and use numerals for each event.
+If you go this route, be consistent throughout the invitation suite and use numerals for each event.

 If the reception is at the same location as the ceremony, the reception information can be listed at the bottom of the invitation (“Reception to follow” or “Dinner and dancing to follow” or “Celebration to follow”).
 If the reception is at a different location, there is typically a separate reception card included in the invitation suite.
 Very traditional or formal invitations forgo location information altogether on the invitation and include it in a separate card.